mflova/mflova-coding-guidelines/python/typing/typing.md

 - If B is allowed when expecting A: it is covariant.
 Examples: mostly immutable types in Python (like tuples).
 About the typing package, `Union` is one example.
 Which means that `Union[C, D]` is expecting either C or D or any of these subclasses.
-- If A is allowerd when expecting B: it is contravariant.
+- If A is allowed when expecting B: it is contravariant.
 Typical examples are argument for the `Callable` type.
 - If none of them is allowed: it is invariant.
 Typically from mutable types suchas as `List` or `Dict`.

 When you have a combination of covariant and invariant, the most restrictive applies.
 Here are some examples: